Fl4gu1z0wsky/CEH/README.md

 ### IoT

-    - The first layer consists of Sensor-connected IOT devices: These are the small, memory-constrained, often battery-operated electronics devices with onboard sensors and actuators.
+   - **The first layer consists of Sensor-connected IOT devices**: These are the small, memory-constrained, often battery-operated electronics devices with onboard sensors and actuators.
 They must sense and record data, perform light computing and being able to connect to a network and communicate the data.
-    - The second layer consists of IOT gateway devices: Layer 1 need to be connected to the internet via a more powerful computing device called the IOT gateway.
+   - **The second layer consists of IOT gateway devices**: Layer 1 need to be connected to the internet via a more powerful computing device called the IOT gateway.
 It aggregates data from numerous sensing devices and relays it to the cloud.
 They must be equipped with multiple communication capabilities like Bluetooth, Zigbee, LoRa WAN, Sub-GHz proprietary protocols.
-    - The third layer is the Cloud: All the sensor data relayed by IOT gateways is stored on cloud hosted servers.
+   - **The third layer is the Cloud**: All the sensor data relayed by IOT gateways is stored on cloud hosted servers.
 These servers accept, store and process data for analysis and decision making.
 This layer also enables creation of live dashboards which decision makers can monitor and take proactive data driven decisions
-    - The forth layer is IOT Analytics: The collected raw data is converted into actionable business insights, which can help improve business operations, efficiency or even predict future events like machine failure.
+   - **The forth layer is IOT Analytics**: The collected raw data is converted into actionable business insights, which can help improve business operations, efficiency or even predict future events like machine failure.

 ## :bulb: MANAGEMENT